Tokyo | てんぷら 近藤 Tempura Kondo

 The first two choices are quite common, the tencha is definitely the top pick at a tempura omakase restaurant.
 After adding the Japanese tea, the seafood tempura was soaked in the tea and makes the simple tea very umami and flavorful.
 It was like Japanese congee and was really soulful.
 When i ate at Fukamachi, the tea was green tea while the tea here was baked tea.
 The baked tea has a lovely fragrant while the green tea is more refreshing.

 It was a enjoyable experience at Kondo, the staffs were friendly and the ambiance was very warm and homey.
-The food is definitely worth of value and worth a visit, but I do had better tempura experiences before.
+The food is definitely worth of value and worth a visit.